 The best small-screen tablet

 The best 7-inch tablet at the moment is definitely the iPad mini 4.
-If you like the look of Apple's iPad Air 2 and iPad Pro, but find them a) too big, b) too expensive or c) both?
-Well you're in luck as the diminutive iPad mini 4 gives you the best of Apple's tablet world in a form factor which is not only beautiful, but highly portable.
+If you like the look of Apple's iPad Air 2 and iPad Pro, but find them a) too big, b) too expensive or c) both, then you're in luck as the diminutive iPad mini 4 gives you the best of Apple's tablet world in a form factor that's not only beautiful, but highly portable.